 IPSO offers editors and journalists from regulated publishers non-binding advice on the Editors’ Code or the public interest, if they have any concerns about articles prior to publication.
 Complaints Officers can be contacted to discuss Code issues during office hours via 0300 123 2220.
 Out of hours, where necessary, a Complaints Officer on duty can be contacted via 07799 903 929.

 We can support all regulated publishers, large or small, with bespoke newsroom training on the Editors’ Code and how to handle complaints effectively for editors, managers and for journalists.

 Our training provides more information about IPSO, explains our complaints process, and highlights key decisions by the Complaints Committee, so that editors and journalists can understand how IPSO approaches difficult issues.

-For more information, or to arrange training, contact Jane Debois, Head of Standards and Regulation.
+For more information, or to arrange training, contact Rosemary Douce, Standards Officer.